Install Oracle

 You will see the Database Configuration Assistant window.
 Click the Password management… button to enter the password for Oracle database accounts.

-Enter the password for SYS and SYSTEM accounts and then click the OK button.
+Enter the password for the SYS and SYSTEM accounts and then click the OK button.

 Step 9.
-Once installation completes successfully, the installer will inform you as shown in the following screenshot.
+Once the installation is completed successfully, the installer will inform you, as shown in the following screenshot.
 Click the Close button to close the window.

 Install Oracle Database - Step 9